sferez/Noisy_Entropy_in_Languages/src/dataAcquisition/README.md

 With the following arguments:

 ```
+# Arguments Mandatory:
---input_dir: Directory containing the files to dehydrate
+--input_dir, --i: Directory containing the files to dehydrate
---output_dir: Directory to save the dehydrated files
+--output_dir, --o: Directory to save the dehydrated files
 ```

 The data will be saved in the following path (sub-structure folders included):